-I pet any animal that crosses my path (whether they like it or not) — the same way I turn every sapien I meet into a friend (whether THEY like it or not).
-And while I’ll happily play “crazy Aunt Ramona” for your crotch-droplings, I don’t want or need any of my own.
-(I like kids best when I can give them back at the end of the day!)
+I pet any animal that crosses my path (whether they like it or not) — converse with every sapien I meet (whether they like it or not).
+And while I’ll happily play “crazy Aunt Ramona” for your crotch-droplings, I don’t want or need my own.
+(The best kids are always those I can give back once the fun’s done!)

-Combine a plethora of strong opinions with an unquenchable thirst for knowledge, and the end result is a never-ending game of “devil’s advocate” — one where NO subject (including politics, religion, parenting, money, or sex) is taboo.
+Combine a plethora of double-espresso-strong opinions with an unquenchable thirst for knowledge, the end result is a never-ending game of “devil’s advocate” — where NO subject (politics, religion, parenting, sex, money, plastic surgery) is taboo.
 I affectionately drive my peeps nuts, grilling them about anything and everything that crosses my mind.
-(Though I’ve swapped childishly innocuous queries like “Why is the sky blue?” for loftier and more annoying imponderables — along the lines of “What if there were no such thing as a hypothetical question?”)
+(Though I’ve swapped childishly innocuous “why-is-the-sky-blue?” queries for more annoying imponderables like, “What if there were no such thing as a hypothetical question?”)

 PS: Wanna instantly rack up some serious virtual cred?
 I've made it easy for you to share this content with your social networking friends, e-mail it to your peeps, or republish it in your own blog (thereby showing off how smart you are) with these links.